 TGay Editor: Add the text in the following paragraphs (P117L21-26)

 Each RCPIi subfield, 1 ≤ i ≤ NRX, where NRX is the value of the Number of RX Chains Reported subfield 21 within the Rate Adaptation Control/Extended TPC field, contains the RCPI (see 20.3.10 and 29.3.9.2) for the 22 ith RF chain averaged across all PSDUs received within a measurement interval intended for the STA, and 23 where the PSDUs are transmitted using an MCS other than MCS 0 or EDMG MCS 0.
 The value of the 24 subfield is found by computing the arithmetic mean of the RF power measurements in mW, converting the 25 result to dBm, and encoding the dBm value as defined in 9.4.2.37.
+This statistic is reset when the reset condition defined in 9.4.2.142.6 is met.

 TGay Editor: Add the text in the following paragraphs (P117L31-P118L17)

 Each SNR Per STSi subfield, 1 ≤ i ≤ NSTS, where NSTS is the value of the Number of Space-Time Streams Reported subfield within the Rate Adaptation Control/Extended TPC field, contains the SNR of space-time stream i averaged across all PSDUs received within a measurement interval intended for the STA, and where the PSDUs are transmitted using an MCS other than MCS 0 or EDMG MCS 0.
 The value of the subfield is found by computing the arithmetic mean of the PPDU signal-to-noise ratios with signal and noise power in mW, converting the result to dB, and encoding the dB value in the same way as the SNR subfield in the Channel Measurement Feedback element.
+This statistic is reset when the reset condition defined in 9.4.2.142.6 is met.

 Each MCSi subfield, 1 ≤ i ≤ NSTS, where NSTS is the value of the Number of Space-Time Streams Reported subfield within the Rate Adaptation Control/Extended TPC field, contains the MCS of space-time stream i.
 This subfield is used to indicate the MCS which was used to collect the values within the Parameters Across LDPC Codewords field or Parameters Across SC Blocks/OFDM Symbols field.
 If the Number of PPDUs subfield within the Rate Adaptation Control/Extended TPC field is 0, the MCSi subfield is set to 255.
+This statistic is reset when the reset condition defined in 9.4.2.142.6 is met.

 Each Link Margin Per STSi subfield, 1 ≤ i ≤ NSTS, where NSTS is the value of the Number of Space-Time Streams Reported subfield within the Rate Adaptation Control/Extended TPC field, contains the link margin measured on space-time stream i and averaged across all PPDUs received within a measurement interval intended for the STA, and where all the PPDUs are transmitted using an MCS other than MCS 0 or EDMG MCS 0.
 The value of the subfield is found by computing the arithmetic mean of link margin values in decibels, and encoding the result as a 2s complement signed integer in units of decibels.
 A value of –128 indicates that no link margin is provided.
 The method used to measure link margin is beyond the scope of this standard.
+This statistic is reset when the reset condition defined in 9.4.2.142.6 is met.